Nicole Mitchell (politician): The Weather Channel

 Mitchell began working with The Weather Channel in 2004.
 She co-anchored the channel's morning show, Your Weather Today, from 2004 to 2008.
 She then moved to co-host of Evening Edition alongside Paul Goodloe from 2008 to 2010.

 The Weather Channel terminated Mitchell in 2011.
 She filed a lawsuit against the channel in the United States District Court for the Northern District of Georgia in 2011, alleging that she had been terminated because the new owners disapproved of the time required by her simultaneous duties as a captain in the Air Force Reserve Command as part of the "Hurricane Hunters" team.

 Al Jazeera America

 In 2013, Mitchell began work on the weather team at Al Jazeera America.
 Mitchell delivered the weather segments in the morning from 7:00 a.m. to 9:00 a.m.
 Eastern Time and during large weather events.
 She was the chief meteorologist of the channel until it ceased operation on April 12, 2016.

 CBS News

-Beginning Spring 2016, Mitchell freelanced with CBS News, appearing on WCBS-TV in New York City, along with contributions to the national network CBS This Morning show.
+Beginning in the spring of 2016, Mitchell freelanced with CBS News, appearing on WCBS-TV in New York City, along with contributions to the national network show CBS This Morning.
 She also traveled south to Miami, filling in for Lissette Gonzalez at WFOR-TV while she was on maternity leave.